-When you are receiving a station that you wish to commit to push-button memory, press the SET button.
-SET 1 will now show in the display window.
-Select the "1-5" button you wish to lock on this station and press and release that button.
-If a button is not selected within 5 seconds after pressing the SET button, the station will continue to play but will not be locked into push-button memory.
+When you are receiving a station that you wish to commit to push-button memory, press the SET RND button.
+SET 1 will show in the display window.
+Select the "1-6" button you wish to lock onto this station and press and release that button.
+If a button is not selected within 5 seconds after pressing the SET RND button, the station will continue to play but will not be locked into push-button memory.

-You may add a second station to each push-button by repeating the above procedure with this exception: Press the SET button twice and the symbol SET 2 will show in the display window.
+You may add a second station to each push-button by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
 Each button can be set for SET 1 and SET 2 in both AM and FM.
-This allows a total of 10 AM and 10 FM stations to be locked into push-button memory.
-The stations stored in SET 2 memory can be selected by pressing the push-button twice.
+This allows a total of 12 AM and 12 FM stations to be locked into push-button memory.
+The stations stored in SET 2 memory can be selected by pressing the corresponding push-button twice.
+Every time a preset button is used, a corresponding button number will be displayed.